sachin857/Rails-kube/README.md

 ### 1. Install minikube
-If minikube is not installed, goto the provided link and follow till **Step 5.
+If minikube is not installed, goto the provided link and follow the article till it's **Step 5.
 Start minikube**:
 ```bash
 https://phoenixnap.com/kb/install-minikube-on-ubuntu
 ```